The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 IPaymentScreenUpdatedContext, - a local version of

-IOperationServicefor editing the current order, IViewManagerwith the ability to show dialog windows and change the text on the progress bar.
+IOperationServicefor editing the current order, IViewManagerwith the ability to show dialog windows and change text on the progress bar.

 Example: